antronerds/r2-tutorials/docs/Integrative_analysis_ChIP-Seq_data.md

 #### Peak calling

-R2 provides two algorithms to assess significant enrichment ChIP between experiment and control.
+R2 provides a couple of algorithms to assess significant enrichment ChIP between experiment and control.
 First is the MACS algorithm; this is often used in ChIP-seq data analyses and publications.
 In R2 it is used to study the binding of transcription factors.
 It's drawback is that it is not very suitable for broad signals.

+Some experiments can also be analyzed with the MACS2 algorithm.
+In this version it is possible to detect narrow (like transcription factors) or broad (like histone modifications).

-The other algorithm is RSEG; it is especially designed for histone modification detection.
+Yet another algorithm is RSEG; it is especially designed for histone modification detection.
 In R2 this used to analyse the histone modification patterns.
 To distinguish between specific histone modifications (e.g. acetylation vs methylation), R2 allows you to assess the same region in two profiles.

+In the sections below, we will briefly explain how you can utilize and visualize the peaks as well as the histogram data (landscapes) that is available for most of the experiments.

 #### Super enhancers
 An *enhancer* is a short (50-1500 bp) region of DNA that can be bound by proteins (activators) to increase the likelihood transcription will occur at a gene.
 They can be located up to 1 Mbp (1,000,000 bp) away from the gene, either upstream or downstream from the start site, and either in the forward or backward direction.
 A *super-enhancer* is a region of the mammalian genome comprising multiple of these enhancers, collectively bound by an array of transcription factor proteins to drive transcription of genes, often involved in regulation of cell identity.
 They can be up to 20 times the size of an enhancer.